-- a. are identified by a majority of public four-year undergraduate institutions in the state as courses intended to comprise the third and fourth years of post-secondary study, - b. involve theoretical or analytical specialization beyond the introductory level, or - c. requires knowledge and skills provided by previous courses for successful performance.
+- a. are identified by a majority of public four-year undergraduate institutions in the state as courses intended to comprise the third and fourth years of post-secondary study. - b. involve theoretical or analytical specialization beyond the introductory level, or - c. requires knowledge and skills provided by previous courses for successful performance.

 The Coordinating Board has also provided for a state-wide appeal procedure concerning the evaluation of transfer credit.
-This appeal must be filed within 15 calendar days after the SRSU evaluation has been made available to the student through Lobo OnLine.
+This appeal must be filed within 15 calendar days after the SRSU evaluation has been made available to the student through LoboOnLine.
 Before filing the appeal, the student must complete the on-campus transfer dispute resolution process.

-A student with a question regarding the evaluation of transfer credit should immediately direct the question to the Center for Enrollment Services.
-If, after research by admissions personnel, the problem resolution results in a change to the evaluation, the evaluation will be adjusted and the student will have the updated evaluation made available to them via Lobo OnLine.
+A student with a question regarding the evaluation of transfer credit should immediately direct the question to the Center for Enrollment Services on the Alpine campus or Admissions and Records for RGC.
+If, after research by admissions personnel, the problem resolution results in a change to the evaluation, the evaluation will be adjusted and the student will have the updated evaluation made available to them via LoboOnLine.
 If the evaluation is appropriate as originally prepared, admissions personnel will explain to the student how the credit was determined.
 If the question is one of degree applicability rather than transferability, the student will be directed to the appropriate academic dean.

 If the dispute is still not resolved, Coordinating Board form, CB-TDR, "Transfer Dispute Resolution," must be completed to initiate dispute action.
 This appeal must be filed within 15 calendar days after the SRSU evaluation has been submitted to the student.
-Forms are available in the Office of the Provost and Vice President for Academic and Student Affairs Office and at the Center for Enrollment Services.
-Assistance in completing the form will be available in either of those two offices.
+Forms are available in the Office of the Provost and Vice President for Academic and Student Affairs Office, at the Center for Enrollment Services on the Alpine campus and Admissions and Records at RGC.
+Assistance in completing the form will be available in any of those offices.
 If the dispute involves the transfer of credits to Sul Ross, the form must be completed by the appropriate official at the institution where the credit was earned and by the Registrar at Sul Ross.
 Disputes that are not resolved by the institutions involved within 45 days after written notice of denial will be forwarded to the Commissioner of Higher Education for resolution.
 Sul Ross students who have difficulty having SRSU credit accepted at another Texas public institution should contact the Registrar at Sul Ross for initiation of the transfer dispute resolution process.